Epernay Champagne, France Travel Guide

 Epernay's city center has standard French boutique chains alongside independent shops offering clothing, accessories, and local goods.

-Look for unique, locally-made items and specialized Champagne-related goods, for a truly special memento.
+Look for unique, locally-made items and specific Champagne-related goods, for a truly special memento.

 Epernay's calm nature at night means options are few.
-Plan your evenings, notably for dining, to match local schedules.
+Plan your evenings, especially for dining, to match local schedules.